 You may also lose money when it comes to your team’s productivity.
 Using outdated machines will cause systems to slow and may even lead to periods of downtime.
 Not only will this cost your organization money, but it will also cause unnecessary frustrations for your employees.

 Think about it… If you have 10 employees who wait 15 minutes for their computer to turn on every single morning, then you are wasting over 12 hours per week.
 Whoa, that’s a lot of money flying right out the window!

 What Should I Do About My “End of Support” Products?

 The best thing you can do is migrate to a newer system!
 If you are a Microsoft 365 Business user with a Windows 7, 8 or 8.1 Pro license, then you may upgrade to Windows 10 for free.

 Fill out the form for a complimentary technology review and planning session to discuss this upcoming migration from Windows 7, Windows Server 2008 and Exchange Server 2010.

-A Biz Tech technology consultant will meet with you to review your current infrastructure and provide you with a report of their findings that will include a list of outdated machines, timeline for the migration and IT budget.
+A Biz Tech technology consultant will meet with you to review your current infrastructure and provide you with a report of their findings that will include a list of outdated machines, a timeline for the migration, and an IT budget.